AAR consortium says agreed with BP on TNK-BP board

-MOSCOW A quartet of Soviet-born billionaires who own half of Russia's third-largest crude producer, TNK-BP TNBP.MM, agreed with their partner BP (BP.L) to restore TNK-BP's board functions, their consortium said on Thursday.
+MOSCOW Nov 8 A quartet of Soviet-born billionaires who own half of Russia's third-largest crude producer, TNK-BP, agreed with their partner BP to restore TNK-BP's board functions, their consortium said on Thursday.

 Russian national oil company Rosneft recently agreed to buy the partners out of the Anglo-Russian company, whose board has been unable to make important decisions since two independent directors quit amid hostilities between BP and the AAR consortium.